 In the perspective of an unexpected event, the process to find a successor to Mr. Jean-Marc Eustache, President and Chief Executive Officer, is underway.
-Therefore, in the normal course of things, the succession planning process should make it possible, over the next few years, to identify, internally or externally, Mr. Eustache's successor.
+Therefore, in the normal course of things, the succession planning process should make it possible to identify, internally or externally, Mr. Eustache's successor.
+The Committee regularly examines internal candidates and has also been searching for external candidates.